iamlamb1988/Arcade/README.md

 As the focus is BlackJack for now, the program will simulate millions of hands and generate Basic Strategy tables using various counting system techniques.

 ## Update
+Unfortunately, needed to refactor the shoe to remove the Generic Type.
+There are issues with initializing a Generic Type.
+Even with reflective techniques there seems to be an error of some type.

 Made some GUI updates and clean up.
 Need to stay on task and finish goals.

 Cards are able to move to and from Dealer.
 Preparing to add more goals to clarify table actions.